It's possible to be happy even in the most difficult circumstances. How? Put happiness practices first. By doing so, you can do two things:

 3. Become more grateful

-So what’s an easy way to practice gratitude?
-You can start by thanking someone every day, either in person, by email or just by offering mental thanks.
+- Thank someone, either in person, by email or just by offering mental thanks.

 4. Take a social media break